mongodb/docs-java/source/includes/fundamentals/explain-verbosity.rst

-You can pass a verbosity level to the ``explain()`` method.
-The verbosity level specifies the level of detail for the explanation.
+You can specify the level of detail of your explanation by passing a verbosity level to the ``explain()`` method.

-The following table shows the verbosity levels for the explain operation and their intended use cases:
+The following table shows all verbosity levels for explanations and their intended use cases:

 .. list-table::
    :header-rows: 1